 1996

-Thom Monnahan and James Black are the first same-sex couple to have their union blessed at Saint Mark’s, Seattle.
+Thom Monnahan and James Black are the first same-sex couple to have their union blessed at Saint Mark’s Cathedral, Seattle.
 The previous year, the couple had gone on a widely-publicized 10-day hunger strike in the chapel of Saint Mark’s to protest the discriminatory treatment of gay people in the Church.

 1999

-The Very Rev. Robert Taylor is named Dean of Saint Mark’s, becoming the first openly gay person in The Episcopal Church to serve as a cathedral Dean.
+Saint Mark’s selects the Very Rev. Robert Taylor to be the its sixth Dean, becoming the first openly gay person in the Anglican Communion to serve as a the leader of a cathedral.

 2003